jiaxx/jiaxx.github.io/_posts/2022-4-26-lab-opening.md

 categories:
 ---

-The Neural Coding Lab opened at the Tsinghua University in April, 2022!
+The Neural Coding Lab opened in 2022!